aerogear-attic/aerogear-android-authz/README.md

 ## Authz

-AeroGear Android Authz will give developers the ability to integrate their Android application with RESTful services secured with OAuth 2.
+AeroGear Android Authz provides ability to integrate their Android application with RESTful services secured with OAuth 2 using Pipe.

 |                 | Project Info  |
 | --------------- | ------------- |